alketola/fotofiler/README.md

 The first version is made and tested on Windows 10, and will be developed and tested to work with Ubuntu-class linux as well.

-A windows 10 .exe executable can be built by running `pyinstall --onefile cli.py` .
+A windows 10 .exe executable can be built by running `pyinstaller --onefile cli.py` .
 I suggest copying the resulting `cli.exe` from `dist` to desktop and renaming it as *fotofiler.exe*

 If you need a complete, stable tool that solves most of the EXIF and photo metadata related desires, please visit Phil Harvey's *exiftool* project at https://exiftool.org .
 I humbly give respect to that work.